 Cassandra Christianen- President

-“Hi guys 😀 I’m Cassandra a third year OT student at the Amsterdam University of Applied Sciences (AUAS).
+“Hi guys 😀 I’m Cassandra a fourth year OT student at the Amsterdam University of Applied Sciences (AUAS).
 One of my interest is traveling and I love the fact I can combine this with OT.
 The international perspective really makes me curious and excited about all of you.
 This started when I attended my first mobility week in Sweden.
 It was just amazing to see so many OT students from different countries.
 I love to interact with other students and share thoughts about OT.

 Besides my passion for OT and traveling I like to read, this also helps me to relax for a moment when I am stressed.
 Usually I read thrillers or detectives but from time to time I like to educate myself as well, so I read also books about psychology, neurology and non-fiction about mental diseases.